Sj-Amani/LaneLines_Detector/README.md

 Referencing The Project
 ---
 If you like my code and you want to use it in your project, please refer it like this:

-Amani, Sajjad.
+`Amani, Sajjad.
 "Finding Lane Lines on the Road."
-GitHub, 28 June 2019, https://github.com/Sj-Amani/LaneLines_Detector.
+GitHub, 28 June 2019, https://github.com/Sj-Amani/LaneLines_Detector .`